Air Transport Advisory Board

 Airfield Operations Manager, Birmingham Airport

-I joined the Royal Air Force on leaving School in 1980 as a mechanic.
-He served in the RAF for 24 years with the majority of time being spent on the VC 10 with short periods on Phantom and Tornado GR4.
-My final years were spent as an Aircraft Ground Engineer holding approvals for Airframe, Propulsion, Electrical and Flight Systems on the VC 10 in its Air-to-Air Refueling role and it Air Transport role where my task was as a Flying Spanner.
+Bob joined the Royal Air Force on leaving School in 1980 as a mechanic.
+He served in the RAF for 24 years with the majority of time being spent on the VC10 with short periods on Phantom and Tornado GR4.
+His final years were spent as an Aircraft Ground Engineer holding approvals for Airframe, Propulsion, Electrical and Flight Systems on the VC10 in its Air-to-Air Refuelling role and an Air Transport role where his task was as a Flying Spanner.
 This was no mean feat as the aircraft was approaching 40 years in service at that time and was still one of the fastest airliners produced.
-During my time with the Air Force I gained a degree in Psychology which is a subject which has always fascinated me.
+During his time with the Air Force, he gained a degree in Psychology which was a subject which had always fascinated him.

 Captain Rupert Duringer